Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Length-function control along Weil-Petersson geodesic segments

-Here for the purpose of reference in this paper we state the following strength version of the geodesic limit theorem which essentially contains the properties listed in Theorem \ref{thm : geodlimit'} modified to incorporate Lemmas \ref{lem : singlestratum} and \ref{lem : highdehntwisteachgamma}.
+Here for the purpose of reference in this paper and in future works we state the following strength version of the picture of the limits of bounded length WP geodesic segments in the completion of the Teichm\"{u}ller space which essentially is the picture from Theorem \ref{thm : geodlimit'} modified to incorporate Lemmas \ref{lem : singlestratum} and \ref{lem : highdehntwisteachgamma}.